 The Bridal Shower

-Usually, the bride’s family likes to coordinate the bridal shower.
-Depending on how much help she needs, the mother of the bride may ask you to help her with some of the details.
+Usually, the bride’s family members coordinate the bridal shower.
+Yet, depending on how much help she needs, the mother of the bride may ask you to help her with some of the details.
 That includes sending out invites, tracking RSVPs, or confirming the venue.

-If the bride’s family isn’t involved, you and the other bridesmaids might want to take it upon yourselves to put on a nice little party for her.
+If the bride’s family isn’t involved, you and the other bridesmaids might want to take it upon yourselves to throw her a brunch (or some other form of shower)

-During the shower, you should be by her side as she’s opening gifts.
-It’s up to you to keep track of who brought what so she can send proper thank-you notes afterward.
+During the festivities, sit by her side as she opens gifts.
+That way, you can keep track of who brought what so she can send proper thank-you notes afterward.

 The Bachelorette Party

-The bachelorette party itself can be a blast, but the planning process can be a challenge.
+The bachelorette party itself can be a blast, but the planning process can be too!

 Here’s how you pull it off: